Our Sustainability Initiatives

 - Buy only efficient and high quality appliances that should have a long life.

-- Donate replaced items such as surplus bedding and towels to Takaka Hospice shop.
+- Donate replaced items such as surplus bedding and towels to Takaka Hospice shop or the Community Centre.

 - Reduce plastic shopping bag by using reusable bags for shopping and provide them for guest use.